Eating live animals

 Eating live animals is the practice of humans or other sentient species eating animals that are still alive.
 It is a traditional practice in many East Asian food cultures.
 Animals may also be eaten alive for shock value.
 Eating live animals, or parts of live animals, may be unlawful in certain jurisdictions under animal cruelty laws.
-Religious prohibitions on the eating of live animals by humans are also present in various world religions.
+A prohibition of the eating of live animals is one of the Noahide laws of Judaism.

 Practice

 For shock value

 Several television game shows such as Fear Factor, Survivor and I'm a Celebrity feature segments where contestants must eat live animals including spiders, cockroaches and grubs.
 On his show Man vs. Wild, host Bear Grylls is sometimes shown eating various insects alive.
 There have been calls to ban eating animals alive on these shows.
 A YouTube channel called "Food for Louis" shows Louis Cole eating live animals.

 The swallowing of live goldfish was sometimes practiced within the United States.